ResetXPDR/MSFS2020_AutoFPS/README.md

   - Target FPS - The most important setting in this app.
     - Set it to what FPS you want the app to target while running, noting that this value should be at the mid to lower end of what your system is capable of otherwise the app will be unlikely to achieve it.
     - There is a setting for each graphics mode (PC, FG and VR) which you can only change while in that mode and on the ground or in a flight.
 This is particularly useful if regularly switching between FG mode and VR mode in your flights as the FG FPS target can be significantly higher than the one for VR.
 If using FG, the target FPS you set is your desired FG Active FPS, not the FG Inactive FPS you see when this app has the focus instead of MSFS.
     - If you use an FPS cap, or Vsync for the same purpose, you will need to set your target FPS to be around 10% lower than that cap.
 This allows the automated TLOD increase logic to function properly because it needs FPS to get above the target FPS plus the FPS tolerance to activate an increase in TLOD.
-If doing so causes unacceptable tearing of the image on your monitor, or breaks motion reprojection if you use it with VR, then this app isn't suitable for you.
+If doing so causes unacceptable tearing of the image on your monitor, or breaks motion reprojection if you use it with VR, then this app likely isn't suitable for you.
+    - Flight type
+       - VFR - your TLOD will be locked any time you are below 100 ft or are on the ground, except if TLOD Min + gets activated if enabled and performance conditions are good enough to boost your starting TLOD.
+Once in the air above 100 ft, your TLOD will dynamically change to achieve your target FPS.
+Once below 100 ft, your TLOD will lock to whatever it last was and will stay that way until you take off and climb above 100 ft.
+       - IFR - exactly like the old TLOD Min on ground/landing option whereby your TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min.
+Again, TLOD Min + may increase this should performance conditions be good enough to boost your starting TLOD.
+Once in the air and above either a pre-determined (non-expert) or user-selectable (expert) TLOD base altitude, TLOD will be allowed to change to the lower of either the schedule based on your TLODs, FPS sensitivity and average descent rate settings or what your current performance dictates.
+On descent your TLOD will progressively work its way down to TLOD Min by the TLOD base altitude.
+As with VFR mode, TLOD will not change on the ground unless TLOD Min + is activated and performance conditions are met.
   - Use Expert Options - When disabled allows the app to use default settings in conjuction with your chosen target FPS that should produce good automated FPS tracking, provided you have set a realistic FPS target within your system's performance capability.
 When enabled, the UI expands to show additional MSFS settings to adjust.
 If you do not understand these settings and their impact on MSFS performance and graphics quality, it is strongly recommended that you do not use these expert options and you should uncheck this option.
 When Use Expert Setting is unchecked, the following internal settings are used by the app:
     - (v0.4.2) Auto Target FPS - user selectable
     - FPS (v0.4.1) Tolerance (v0.4.2) Sensitivity - 5%